rumca-js/Django-link-archive/README_development.md

  - do not change exported names of link data model.
 We do not want to be forced to regenerate all links again.
 We can add new fields though
  - do not fetch all objects from any table.
 Do not use Model.objects.all().
 One exception: to obtain length of table
  - do not use len() for checking length of table.
 Use queryset 'count' API
+ - do not use datetime.now().
+Use django timezone datetime, or other native means

 # Omni search